naderidev/wpscan-account-manager/README.md

 # WPScan Account Manager
 ![Banner](banner.png)

-A Python tool to automate the creation and management of WPScan accounts for bypassing the WPScan Free Plan API Limitations.
+A Python tool to automate the creation and management of WPScan accounts.
 This tool helps in creating multiple WPScan accounts and manages API token rotation for scanning WordPress websites.

 ## Features